EDITOR’S NOTE: This article was originally published on 20 April, and was updated to add a new video and additional reference links.

-In response to the ongoing crisis, a team at MSC Software, Hexagon’s computer-aided engineering (CAE) simulation specialist, created several simulations that underscore guidance for social distancing and protective coverings.
+In response to the ongoing pandemic, a team at MSC Software, Hexagon’s computer-aided engineering (CAE) simulation specialist, has created a series of simulations that underscores guidance for social distancing and protective coverings.

 The first video below used Cradle CFD software to run several analyses that illustrate how droplets and fluids spread when we sneeze.
 It simulates the reach distance of droplets when someone sneezes, comparing zero protection to sneezing into one’s elbow.

-The simulation shows a sneeze into one’s arm keeps droplets from reaching a person two meters away, while zero protection hits a person farther out of range.
+The simulation shows a sneeze into one’s arm keeps droplets from reaching a person two metres away, while zero protection hits a person farther out of range.

 This simulation shows droplets remaining very close to the body, going up into the air instead of directly at another person.
-Compared against the first simulation, reach distance is significantly minimized.
+Compared against the first simulation, reach distance is significantly minimised.

-“Our aim was to visualize the impact of a mask,” said Virginie Turc, EMEA Cradle Business Development Manager, MSC Software.
+“Our aim was to visualise the impact of a mask,” said Virginie Turc, EMEA Cradle Business Development Manager, MSC Software.

-“Simulations help us visualize and understand possible real-world scenarios,” she added.
+“Simulations help us visualise and understand possible real-world scenarios,” Turc added.
 “We’re in a time of crisis, so we wanted to do everything we could with the tools at our disposal to show the effects of social distancing and protective wear.
 We hear so much about these measures, but rarely are able to see and experience tangible evidence.”